truecharts/public/charts/traefik/2.0.0/docs/externalservices.md

 ##### Configuration

-External Services require both the IP Adress and Port of the service you want to forward.
-These will internally create a special 'service' that recieves traffic on the same ports (internally) and forwards it to the external service.
+External Services require both the IP Address and Port of the service you want to forward.
+These will internally create a special 'service' that receives traffic on the same ports (internally) and forwards it to the external service.

 Additionally it creates an ingress which forwards traffic to the special forwarding service.